Applying to Adopt? Start here.

 Emma is 12 years old and is looking for a place to spend her golden years.
 She has started her slow kill heartworm treatment and is doing OK with it.

-She is still settling into her foster home.
 She doesn't like loud noises; she prefers a quiet home.
 Due to this, a home without small children might be a best fit for her.

 Emma will need a calm, happy, and confident (in her place within the home) dog to live with.
 A dog her same age and activity level will work best.
 She's going to do best in a home with a canine companion.
 Emma is also indifferent to cats.
 A home with or without cats would be fine for her.

-Meet Astrid-Adoption Pending!
+Meet Jett-Adoption Pending!

 Every German Shepherd deserves a home.